On primitive ideals: Introduction

-We got involved into these matters because of our interest in primitive ideals in Symplectic reflection algebras, a new important class of associative algebras introduced recently in [EG] in connection with various works in combinatorics, completely integrable systems, and generalized McKay correspondence for orbifolds $\C^n/\G$.
-In \S6, we will describe all possible subvarieties in $\C^n/\G$ that may arise as associated varieties of primitive ideals in a Symplectic reflection algebra.
+We got involved in these matters because of our interest in primitive ideals in symplectic reflection algebras, a new important class of associative algebras introduced recently in [EG] in connection with various works in combinatorics, completely integrable systems, and generalized McKay correspondence for orbifolds $\C^n/\G$.
+In \S6, we will describe all possible subvarieties in $\C^n/\G$ that may arise as associated varieties of primitive ideals in a symplectic reflection algebra.

-An important special class of Symplectic reflection algebras comes from Coxeter groups of finite root systems.
-The algebras in question have been called {\it rational Cherednik algebras}, see [EG], [DO], [BEG], since they appeared as a `rational' degeneration of {\it double-affine Hecke algebras} introduced by Cherednik [Ch].
+An important special class of symplectic reflection algebras comes from Coxeter groups of finite root systems.
+The algebras in question have been called {\it rational Cherednik algebras}, see [EG], [DO], [BEG], since they appeared as a "rational" degeneration of {\it double affine Hecke algebras} introduced by Cherednik [Ch].
 Thus, the latter may (and should) be thought of as a deformation of the former.
-From this point of view, representation theory of the rational Cherednik algebra is perhaps `more basic' than (or at least should be studied before) that of the double-affine Hecke algebra in the same sense as the representation theory of semisimple Lie algebras is `more basic' than that of the corresponding quantum groups.
+From this point of view, representation theory of the rational Cherednik algebra is perhaps "more fundamental" than (or at least should be studied before) that of the double affine Hecke algebra in the same sense as the representation theory of semisimple Lie algebras is "more fundamental" than that of the corresponding quantum groups.

-`Experimental evidence' suggests that, although rational Cherednik algebras are quite far from enveloping algebras, their representation theory shares many features of representation theory of semisimple Lie algebras, see [BEG].
+"Experimental evidence" suggests that although rational Cherednik algebras are quite far from enveloping algebras, their representation theory shares many features of the representation theory of semisimple Lie algebras, see [BEG].
 Thus, classification of primitive ideals in Cherednik algebras seems to be a challenging problem.
 The results of the present paper provide a first step in this direction.